Shruti140/Shruti140/README.md

 ![Visitor Count](https://komarev.com/ghpvc/?username=your-github-username&color=brightgreen)

 ## 🚀 About Me
 I am a **passionate software developer** with a strong foundation in **Python** and **JavaScript**, eager to contribute to meaningful projects and grow in a collaborative environment.
-As a recent graduate in **Computer Science**, I have worked on several personal projects and academic assignments that strengthened my skills in full-stack development and machine learning.
+As a final year student in **Computer Science**, I have worked on several personal projects and academic assignments that strengthened my skills in full-stack development and machine learning.

 Currently, I am looking for opportunities to apply my skills in real-world applications and contribute to innovative teams.
 I'm always open to learning and excited about the latest advancements in technology.